oqtane/oqtane.docs/docs-src/pages/index.md

 > Oqtane is _the_ **Modular Application Framework for Blazor**
 >
-> Modern, Flexible, and Open Source - running on .net 9.0.4!
+> Modern, Flexible, and Open Source - running on .net 9 - and soon .net 10!

 ## Documentation Contents